Master Triangle Pose (Trikonasana): Expert tips for perfect alignment, benefits, and variations

-Triangle Pose (Trikonasana) is one of the first standing yoga postures everyone learns.
-It may seem straightforward at first glance, but its deep impact on balance, flexibility, and strength makes it essential in a yoga class.
+Triangle Pose (Trikonasana) is one of the first postures I teach to beginners, and while it may seem simple at first, its impact on balance, flexibility, and strength is profound.

 YouTube video